 Prior to the end of 2019, designated beneficiaries who were not surviving spouses of the decedent have the option of converting their share of the retirement plan to an inherited IRA.
 Unlike their own retirement plan, with an inherited IRA, the beneficiary must begin withdrawals by December 31st of the year after the year in which the original owner passed away.
-For instance, if you passed away in 2020, your beneficiaries would have to begin withdrawals by December 31, 2021.
-They would each take minimum distributions based on their own individual life expectancies using the IRS table found here.
+For instance, if the original owner passed away in 2019, you would have to begin withdrawals by December 31, 2020.
+You would take minimum distributions based on your own individual life expectancy using the IRS table found here.
 This explains why the table begins before age 70 ½, the earliest age by when you must take a minimum distribution from your own retirement plans (now 72 for those born after June 30, 1949).
 So, for instance, if a 30-year-old, who we’ll call Beth, inherits a $350,000 retirement plan, she will only be required to withdraw $6,567 in the first year ($350,000 ÷ 53.3 = $6,567).
 However, she can withdraw as much as she wants even before age 59 ½ without paying a penalty, just paying income taxes.
 Beth can and should name beneficiaries to her inherited IRA, but if she passes away before withdrawing everything, they can’t then stretch the IRA even longer but instead must continue making withdrawals based on Beth’s hypothetical age if she were still alive.
 So, if Beth passes away at 55 and Ben, who then is 30 years old, inherits the IRA, Ben will have to withdraw 1/29.6 of the IRA before the end of the following year rather than 1/53.3 of it as Beth did when she originally inherited the account.